 Did you have any religious beliefs before that?

 I went to church as a child.
 I drifted away from belief in God though in high school and stopped going to church for seven years.
 By the time I was in college I considered myself an atheist.
 I wanted to be an atheist.
 I didn't want God to exist.
 I wanted to go to Tijuana and drink and party.
 I wasn't an intellectual atheist, the kind that debated Christians about God's existence.
 I was the partying kind of atheist!
-I was living for myself and pursuing my dream of being a rock star.
+I was living for myself and pursuing my dream of being a rock star or an actor.

 A rock star?